 The goal of this project is to observe and categorize molecular changes that occur when the 3D laboratory tumors are treated with chemotherapy drugs by developing a system that combines information imaging mass spectrometry (IMS), which yields the spatial distributions of diagnostically useful proteins, with confocal Raman (CR) microscopy, which targets how the properties of specific cell components, such as the cell membrane, change in response to therapy.
 (PIs: Amanda Hummon and Paul Bohn)

-For more information on this research, please contact Aaron Timperman, Associate Director-Research, or the listed principal investigators.
+For more information on this research, please contact Arnie Phifer, Associate Director, or the listed principal investigators.